 Here is what I consider the most practical and useful bullfight aficionado kit:

 - Cushion, or something soft to sit on.
-Las Ventas, like most bullrings, does not have proper seats – there are just hard concrete benches, nothing fancy… To put it bluntly, they are narrow and very uncomfortable.
+Las Ventas, like most bullrings, does not have proper seats – these are just hard concrete stairs, nothing fancy… To put it bluntly, they are narrow and very uncomfortable.
 So it will be nice to spend a couple of hours seated on something comfortable.

 - Sandwiches or any other snack you want to bring in case you want to grab a bite.
 Remember that in Madrid bullfights start relatively late in the afternoon, so the event may overlap your usual dinner time.